alphagov/govuk-developer-docs/source/manual/data-gov-uk-continuous-integration-and-deployment.html.md

 You can monitor Sidekiq jobs for the worker here: [https://publish-data-beta-staging.cloudapps.digital/sidekiq/]().

 The release tag method described in [Common tasks][common-tasks] deploys both apps in this repository.
 See the relevant section in the [Find Data][find] `travis.yml`.

+## Zero-downtime deployment

+Populating the Elasticsearch service is done via a rake task in the [Publish Data][publish] app.
+It creates a new index, imports data from Elasticsearch, and changes the `datasets-[env]` alias to point to the new index.
+Since [Find Data][find] connects to Elasticsearch through that alias, the switchover to the new index is instant.
+This method is detailed in [Elasticsearch’s documentation on zero-downtime](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html#index-aliases).